squirephp-italian/squirephp-it/README.md

 # Contributions

-We are open to contributions, and we hope you can join us on the localization process of [Squire] for Italian language.
+We are open to contributions, and we hope you can join us on the localization process of [Squire] for the Italian language.

-All Italian developers know how difficult is to find up-to-date and reliable geopolitical localizations in Laravel & PHP ecosystem (and others), so please, be part of this package!
+All Italian developers know how difficult it is to find up-to-date and reliable geopolitical localizations in Laravel & PHP ecosystem (and others), so please, be part of this package!